count (see Rules below)

-Fox hunt is a board game for two players [one-player version described below].
+Fox hunt is a board game for two players*.
 It is played on ruled grids on which each player's foxes are marked.
 The locations of the foxes are concealed from the other player.
 Players alternate turns calling "shots" at the other player's foxes, and the objective of the game is to discover all the opposing player's foxes.
-Name came from sport: Fox hunt game loosely reminds ARDF (aka T-hunt) (wikipedia).
+Name came from sport: Fox hunt game loosely reminds ARDF a.k.a.T-hunting (wikipedia).

 The goal is to strategically locate and uncover your opponent's hidden foxes